Hometown/State: Faison, North Carolina

 What has your scholarship enabled you to do?

 This scholarship has relieved the financial burden of attending college and has also presented me with many incredible opportunities.
-I have had the wonderful experience of studying, living, and learning alongside intellectual, driven students as well as study under distinguished faculty members.
-I truly have been given opportunities that would not be afforded to me anywhere else, such as networking, service, leadership, and research opportunities, and being in such a supportive environment.
-I am so grateful for the scholarship and look forward to taking full advantage of every opportunity that arises.
+I have had the wonderful experience of studying under distinguished faculty members and alongside intellectual, driven students.
+I have been presented with a wide array of opportunities that would not be afforded to me at any other university, such as extensive networking, service, leadership, and undergraduate research opportunities.
+This scholarship also enabled me to study abroad in Gamboa, Panama this summer, which was an experience of a lifetime!
+I studied terrestrial tropical ecology and got the amazing opportunity to explore the rainforests of Panama and all of the biodiversity they hold within them.
+I am so grateful for the scholarship and look forward to taking full advantage of every opportunity that arises in my final year of undergraduate study.

 What special undergraduate research opportunities have you experienced at the university?